The Bankrate promise

 - Talk to your neighbors: If your home is located in a high-risk area, your neighbors may have an existing high-risk homeowners insurance policy for their home, as they may have dealt with similar issues.
 Learning which company insures the other homes in your neighborhood could give you an idea of the companies to request a quote from for your home.

-- Speak to a licensed insurance agent: Choosing a local agent with experience in your area may be able to help connect you with carriers that specialize in high-risk homeowners insurance.
+- Speak to an independent licensed insurance agent: Working with a local agent with experience in your area may help connect you with carriers that specialize in high-risk homeowners insurance.

 Frequently asked questions